SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

    The init phase should run at least for 24 hours before going into step 2

 2. Attack demo cloud formation template which creates the actual attack using the role from step 1

-### Roles configurations
+## About the demo templates

+There are two cloud formation templates for the attack scenario:
+1. CFT-Trailblazer-Demo-**Start**-Unusual-DB-Activity.yaml - Initialization phase cloud formation template which creates basic frofiling of anomaly engine on the suspected/inspected role.
+The init phase should run at least for 24 hours before going into step 2

+2. CFT-Trailblazer-Demo-**Attack**-Unusual-DB-Activity.yaml - Attack demo cloud formation template which creates the actual attack using the role from step 1

+> aside negative
+> This cloudformation template simulates malicious activity! make sure you run it in a non critical environment

-> aside positive
+> aside negative
-> verify with your AWS admin you have the right permissions before running this CFT
+> verify with your AWS admin before running this CFT

 > aside positive
 > You will need user/role with the right permissions to run cloud formation templates

 ## Attack scenario description